Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

-With the predicted goal positions, we need to complete each trajectory conditioned on the goals.
-We propose a simple trajectory completion module to generate the $K$ full trajectories $\left\{\tau_{reg}^{i} | 0 \leq i < K\right\}$ with a single MLP layer as follows
+\textbf{Trajectory Completion:} With the predicted goal positions, we need to complete each trajectory conditioned on these goals.
+We propose a simple trajectory completion module to generate $K$ full trajectories $\left\{\tau_{reg}^{k} | 1 \leq k \leq K\right\}$ with a single MLP layer as follows: